 How much is a trip to Bangkok?

 Bangkok has a huge variety of restaurants, street food, hotels, hostels, and activities for every budget.
 It’s a remarkably affordable city, so Bangkok on a budget is definitely possible and enjoyable.
-These Bangkok travel costs are rough and can change.
+These travel costs are rough and can change.

 It is possible to find a hostel for as low as $10 a night.
 There are more luxurious options for up to $250.

-To find the cheapest deals, dodge online booking and look around the city, especially in smaller and local hotels.
+To find the cheapest deals, dodge online booking and look around the city, especially in smaller and local towns.
 Be aware that although you can spend almost nothing on accommodation, the standard is what you pay for.

-Most activities are very cheap, you can find bicycles, boats, and Tuk-Tuk tours for few dollars.
+Most activities are very cheap, you can find bicycles, boats, and Tuk-Tuk tours for a few dollars.
 If you’re planning a trip to Bangkok for more than a couple of days, a Bangkok City Pass might be worthwhile as you’ll get discounted access to numerous vendors and attractions.

 How to get around Bangkok

 A cheap and comfortable way to get around Bangkok is by taxi.
 However, this is not always the quickest option due to the amount of traffic!
 Also, be aware of taxi drivers who might ‘forget’ to start the meter at the beginning of your trip and overcharge you.